 Many companies gloss over the importance of teaching new hires about the company culture, especially when onboarding remotely.
 You can’t just hold one Zoom call where you go through the company’s mission, values, and goals.
 Every single person on the team plays a role in contributing to your company culture.
 This is why it’s so important to make time for your new employees to chat and get to know at least the people they will be working with on a regular basis.

-When you’re in the office, a lot of us this happens organically by going out to lunch or having a happy hour after work.
 Remote teams have to be more proactive about getting to know each other.
 For example, you can provide a stipend for team lunches.
 Anytime a new employee joins, you can both order lunch and have it delivered to your homes, then have a group lunch over Zoom.
 This can also work for a team virtual happy hour using on-demand alcohol delivery services.

 4. Set clear expectations about internal and external communication